 The correct spoke tension is very important for the stability of the wheels and thus for riding safety.
 A loose spoke causes the wheel to become unbalanced and before long other spokes will have come loose.
 Check spoke tension, especially on a new motorcycle, in regular intervals.
 If necessary, have the spokes retightened and the wheel centered by a KTM dealer.

-- Spokes can tear if you continue to ride with them loose.
-This may lead TO AN UNSTABLE HANDLING OF YOUR MOTORCYCLE. - EXCESSIVELY TENSIONED SPOKES MAY RUPTURE DUE TO LOCAL OVERLOADING.
+- ▲ WARNING SPOKES CAN TEAR IF YOU CONTINUE TO RIDE WITH THEM LOOSE.
+THIS MAY - EXCESSIVELY TENSIONED SPOKES MAY RUPTURE DUE TO LOCAL OVERLOAD-ING.
 THE SPOKES MUST BE TENSIONED TO 3 NM.